 Gospel Community Groups

-What is the purpose of Gospel Community Groups?
+What are Gospel Community Groups?

 Who is able to join a Gospel Community Group?